warkadiusz/VictoriaLogs/docs/victorialogs/vlagent.md

         TenantID for logs ingested via the Journald endpoint.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/journald/#multitenancy (default "0:0")
   -journald.timeField string
         Field to use as a log timestamp for logs ingested via journald protocol.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/journald/#time-field (default "__REALTIME_TIMESTAMP")
+  -kubernetesCollector
+        Whether to enable collecting logs from Kubernetes -kubernetesCollector.checkpointsPath string
+        Path to file with checkpoints for Kubernetes logs.
+Checkpoints are used to persist the read offsets for Kubernetes container logs.
+When vlagent is restarted, it resumes reading logs from the stored offsets to avoid log duplication (default "./vlagent-kubernetes-checkpoints.json")
+  -kubernetesCollector.decolorizeFields array
+        Fields to remove ANSI color codes across logs ingested from Kubernetes Supports an array of values separated by comma or specified via multiple flags.
+        Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -kubernetesCollector.extraFields string
+        Extra fields to add to each log line collected from Kubernetes pods in JSON format.
+For example: -kubernetes.extraFields='{"cluster":"cluster-1","env":"production"}'
+  -kubernetesCollector.ignoreFields array
+        Fields to ignore across logs ingested from Kubernetes Supports an array of values separated by comma or specified via multiple flags.
+        Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -kubernetesCollector.logsPath string
+        Path to the directory with Kubernetes container logs (usually /var/log/containers).
+This should point to the kubelet-managed directory containing symlinks to pod logs. vlagent must have read access to this directory and to the target log files, typically located under /var/log/pods and /var/lib on the host (default "/var/log/containers")
+  -kubernetesCollector.msgField array
+        Fields that may contain the _msg field.
+Default: message,msg,log.
+See https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field
+        Supports an array of values separated by comma or specified via multiple flags.
+        Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -kubernetesCollector.tenantID string
+        Default tenant ID to use for logs collected from Kubernetes pods in format: <accountID>:<projectID> (default "0:0") -kubernetesCollector.timeField array
+        Fields that may contain the _time field.
+Default: time,timestamp,ts.
+If none of the specified fields is found in the log line, then the write time will be used.
+See https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field
+        Supports an array of values separated by comma or specified via multiple flags.
+        Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -license string
         License key for VictoriaMetrics Enterprise.
 See https://victoriametrics.com/products/enterprise/ .
 Trial Enterprise license can be obtained from https://victoriametrics.com/products/enterprise/trial/ .
 This flag is available only in Enterprise binaries.
 The license key can be also passed via file specified by -licenseFile command-line flag
   -license.forceOffline